 Adobe Sign Alternative: Sign PDFs Without Adobe

 No account.
 No upload.
-Just sign.
+Just the tool.

 Adobe invented the PDF format, and they make genuinely excellent software.
 The problem is that if all you want to do is sign a PDF, picking your way through their product lineup (Reader, Acrobat Pro, Acrobat Sign, the online tools) is a surprising amount of decision-making for a thirty-second task.
 Signegy is stripped back to that task specifically.
 You open a PDF in your browser, add your signature, and download the result.
 No Adobe account, no Adobe software, no subscription tier to pick.